boneyag/DL4NLP_ARES/README.md

 ### Find the sense and description from WordNet
 Run `python3 wsd_wordnet.py` to find the sense and sense description from the sense offset.

+### Using Wikipedia dump as the input corpus

+Download the wikipedia dump to your local machine.
+This is large bz file.
+You will get the XML file once you extract the file.

+Don't try to open the file because it is very large file (over 70 GB).
+Fortunately I found this python script that read the file and split into smaller readable size files (100 MB).
+Follow the instructions in this [GitHub repository](https://github.com/attardi/wikiextractor) to convert the large XML file to small readable files.
+Those files contain content wrapped in <doc> ... </doc> tags.
+Since a file contain multiple docs Python libraries will only read the first doc.
+Therefore, we need to add root level tags that encloses all doc tags in each file.

+The `wiki_dump_reader.py` script provide this functionality.
+However, you need to change the input and output file paths accordingly before running the script.

 ***

 Individual branches contain different models that we tried out before merging them towards the main brach.